Emergency:

 Recent national data suggest that over 11% of Indians are living with diabetes, highlighting the urgent need for better awareness, early diagnosis, and practical diet guidance.

-A patient needs to eat right to manage diabetes in the long term, which can improve blood sugar control and reduce the risk of diabetes-related complications when combined with appropriate medical care.,
+A patient needs to eat right to manage diabetes in the long term, which can improve blood sugar control and reduce the risk of diabetes-related complications when combined with appropriate medical care.

 This blog provides a practical, Indian-focused diet chart for diabetic patients, along with general tips for healthy living with diabetes; it is meant for education only and does not replace personalised medical advice.

-• Improve blood glucose control.
+• Improve blood glucose control and reduce HbA1c

-• Maintain or achieve a healthy weight.
+• Maintain or achieve a healthy weight

 Understanding Glycemic Index (GI)